 Markit!
 Forestry Management LLC ("Markit!
-Forestry") of Colorado Springs has acquired Willis Timber Works LLC, also located in Colorado Springs.
-The transaction was completed on June 28.
+Forestry") of Colorado Springs has acquired the forestry company The Tree Musketeers, of Black Hawk, Colorado.
+The transaction was completed on April 3.
 Financial terms were not disclosed.

 The Tree Musketeers was founded in 2000 by Jason Bullis.
 Since its founding, The Tree Musketeers has executed over 500 forestry projects in over 10 Colorado counties, from Larimer County in northern Colorado, to Park County to the south, to Eagle County to the west, to Adams County to the east.
 The Tree Musketeers completed fire mitigation, defensible space, and forest fuels reduction projects for the Colorado State Forest Service, the Natural Resources Conservation Service (NRCS), county conservation services, homeowner associations and individual landowners.